MiloTheFish8/frontend-curriculum/notes/javascript.md

 // you can work with promises chaining then
-// every then returns a promise, where we can also call then Promise.resolve('a') // 'a'
+// every then returns a promise, where we can also call then
+// every next then can get the result of the callback
+// from the previous then
+Promise.resolve('a') // 'a'
   .then((val) => val.concat('b')) // 'ab'
   // when we have another then() or catch()